Technofrikus/BOP-Case/README.md

 ### Features of the case
 - Gasket mounted
-- split in the middle, so can be printed on normal sized printes (biggest part is 208x136mm)
+- split in the middle, so can be printed on middle sized printes (biggest part is 208x136mm)
 - Typing angles: -6, 0, 6 degrees
 - High profile, no floating keycaps